Codeux-Software/Textual/README.md

 ## Building Textual

 The latest version of Textual requires two things to be built.
 One is a valid (does not need to be issued by Apple) code signing certificate.
-The second is an installation of Xcode with a copy of the OS X Yosemite SDK.
+The second is an installation of Xcode 6.1 or newer on OS X Yosemite. **Building on OS X Mavericks and earlier is not possible.**

 If you are an Apple registered developer, then obtaining a signing certificate is not very difficult.
 However, if you are not, a self-signed certificate for "code signing" will do fine.
 The steps to produce one of these self-signed certificates is very simple to find using Google.